nawendusingh/CLRS/README.md

 #working on CLRS

-adding my notes to simpilfy the book.
+adding my notes to simpilfy thisa book.